expo/atlas/README.md

 ```

 > [!TIP]
 > Expo start runs in development mode by default.
-If you want to see a production bundle of your app, you can start the local dev server in production mode: `$ expo start --no-dev --no-minify`.
+If you want to see a production bundle of your app, you can start the local dev server in production mode: `$ expo start --no-dev`.

 ### Using `$ expo export`